NetApp-StorageGRID/Windows-Deployment-Tools/README.md

 For a detailed explanation of the INI file, see the *deploy-vsphere-ovftool.sample.ini* file in the *vsphere* directory of the standard StorageGRID Webscale distribution.
 This file is meant to be compatible with that format.

-This file can take one additional value, *DATASTORE*, on the *DISK* option.
-See this file for examples.
+This script also accepts *DATASTORE* on the *DISK* option, and you can avoid the need to use ovftool to find the value for TARGET by specifying the vCenter server with VCENTER and the inventory path with PATH.
+PATH is as you see the hierarchy in vCenter.
+See file for examples of these enhancements.

 # Additional Information